Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Identifying Autism Spectrum Disoirder typically involves paying attention to an individual’s social interaction patterns, communication style, interests, and behaviors from an early age, often with a professional assessment for a formal diagnosis.

-What Are the Characteristics of Asperger’s Syndrome and How Can You Identify Them?
+Characteristics of Asperger’s Syndrome and How to Identify Them

 Asperger’s syndrome, now formally ASD – level 1, can be difficult for many parents to pick up since many children display some of these characteristics as a normal part of their development.
 So it’s understandable why childhood Asperger’s or Level 1 ASD is sometimes diagnosed a little later than other disorders on the autism spectrum.